Skip to content →

 District 211 – High School Track (#113233)

 One or more interns (one per site) will be placed at Palatine High School, Fremd High School, Conant High School, Schaumburg High School, or Hoffman Estates High School.
-The intern will also conduct therapeutic assessments (see below) and will serve a 20-day elementary/middle school rotation within the local elementary school district.
+For the 24-25 school year, the psychologist intern is placed at Schaumburg High School.
+The intern will also conduct therapeutic assessments (see below).
 Training opportunities are similar at the five high schools, and include the following:

-Student Services Department: Although psychologists in District 211 work closely with staff in the Special Education Department, they are members of the Student Services Department and one Problem Solving Team (PST) within that department.
-The PSTs within each building are the primary vehicles through which a team consisting of a psychologist, social worker, group of school counselors, school nurse, and administrator facilitate all referrals for interventions across the continuum of services, including: individual or group counseling, support and education groups, full and individual evaluations, Section 504 Plans, classroom-based training sessions, peer counseling, peer mediation, and other services.
-Psychologist interns often receive student referrals for individual, group, and other interventions, including initial full and individual evaluations that are generated from PST.
-Such referrals are screened to ensure that the intern has the opportunity to work with students from a variety of socio-cultural backgrounds and with a variety of exceptional characteristics and psychological or other difficulties, etc. PSTs also devote time to review and analyze student data at key points throughout the year to identify trends in behavior, attendance, and academic performance and provide early, preventative support for students.
-Outside of weekly team meetings, PST members assist each other in responding to the range of needs that arise from the team caseload.
+Student Services Department: Although psychologists in District 211 work closely with staff in the Special Education Department, they are members of the Student Services Department and one Student Support Team (SST) within that department.
+The SSTs within each building are the primary vehicles through which a team consisting of a psychologist, social worker, group of school counselors, school nurse, and administrator facilitate all referrals for interventions across the continuum of services, including: individual or group counseling, support and education groups, full and individual evaluations, Section 504 Plans, classroom-based training sessions, peer mediation, and other services.
+Psychologist interns often receive student referrals for individual, group, and other interventions, including initial full and individual evaluations that are generated from SST.
+Such referrals are screened to ensure that the intern has the opportunity to work with students from a variety of socio-cultural backgrounds and with a variety of exceptional characteristics and psychological or other difficulties, etc. SSTs also devote time to review and analyze student data, including school-wide social emotional survey data, at key points throughout the year to identify trends in behavior, attendance, and academic performance and provide early, preventative support for students.
+Outside of weekly team meetings, SST members assist each other in responding to the range of needs that arise from the team caseload.
 Such needs include engaging in brief counseling for students to risk assessments and crisis intervention.

 Student Services Department personnel also provide counseling and support group services to hundreds of students each semester.
-The psychologist intern will typically serve as a co-therapist for one or more groups that address themes such as emotion regulation, executive functioning, grief and loss, social skills, post-hospitalization/transition, and sexuality.
-Other groups with a more universal modality (e.g., Dialectical Behavior Therapy) are also often run.
+The psychologist intern will typically serve as a co-therapist for one or more groups that address themes such as dialectical behavior therapy (DBT), executive functioning, grief and loss, social skills, post-hospitalization/transition, and sexuality.
+Various student affinity groups are also run through student services and interns are encouraged to be a part of these groups as well based on their own interests.
 There are many opportunities to provide consultation to teachers, administrators, and other faculty members both in a structured and more fluid capacity.

 Special Education Department: Psychologists also work closely with special education department teachers and teaching assistants and serve as Local Education Agency (LEA) representatives in IEP meetings.
-Psychologists spend a significant portion of their time engaged in consultation regarding classroom behavior (including the completion of FBAs and BIPs), the delivery of individual and group counseling minutes for special education students, developing IEPs, and with facilitating IEP meetings.
-Psychologist interns will also have the opportunity to work closely with specific, more restrictive and intensive special education programs as a programmatic therapeutic support as aligned with the intern’s interest.
+Psychologists are engaged in consultation regarding classroom behavior (including the completion of FBAs and BIPs), the delivery of individual and group counseling minutes for special education students, developing IEPs, and facilitating IEP meetings.
+Psychologist interns will also have the opportunity to work closely with specific, more restrictive and intensive special education programs as a programmatic therapeutic support and as aligned with the intern’s interest.
 Psychologist interns will receive in-depth experience with the entire continuum of special education services in their home high school building and also typically grow significantly in their IEP development, team consultation, and meeting facilitation skills through their internship experience.

-Building-Wide Consultation: Student services department members also play key roles on various building-wide committees and teams that shape building-wide procedures and inform Tier I and Tier II programming for students that align with best practices in mental health and education..
-Recent examples include continuing to develop culturally responsive practices, developing trauma-responsive school communities, updating threat and suicide assessment and intervention practices, and participating in the development of wellness programming.
+Building-Wide Consultation: Student services department members also play key roles on various building-wide committees and teams that shape building-wide procedures and inform Tier I and Tier II programming for students that align with best practices in mental health and education.
+Recent examples include continuing to develop culturally responsive practices, examining practices for multidisciplinary evaluations for bilingual and multilingual students, planning out professional development programming, updating threat and suicide assessment and intervention practices, and participating in the development of wellness programming.
 Psychologist interns have the opportunity to participate as members of these teams and utilize their own graduate research backgrounds and prior experiences to assist with the ongoing process of broadening and refining supports for students.

 Peer Consultation/Training Opportunities: Interns are provided with a variety of opportunities to develop their skills.
 All psychologists and psychologist interns meet on a monthly basis to share literature, ideas, and expertise related to assessment, intervention, prevention and research.
 In addition, all of the district’s psychologists meet monthly to address issues related to procedural, diagnostic, legal, ethical, professional, and other matters.
 Interns attend selected community-based seminars, workshops and professional association conferences during the course of the year and are included in all relevant trainings related to district-wide protocols and procedures relevant to psychologists.

-Supervision: The intern is provided with a minimum of three hours of individual supervision per week; one with their building-based supervising school psychologist and two with the district-based clinical and school psychologist.
-Typically, particularly early in the internship, supervision provided by the building-based supervisor is far greater than one hour per week as ample opportunities exist (and occur) for additional supervision, collaboration, and interaction during the course of the typical week.
+Supervision: The intern is provided with two hours of individual supervision each week by a licensed clinical psychologist as well as ongoing supervision throughout the week for a minimum of two additional hours.
+Typically, particularly early in the internship, supervision provided by the supervisor is far greater than the minimum requirements as ample opportunities exist (and occur) for additional supervision, collaboration, and interaction during the course of the typical week.
 Additional supervision and collaboration also occur with other psychologists working in the same setting.
-In addition, doctoral and specialist level interns and supervisors meet approximately once a month for group supervision and a seminar series designed to facilitate skill development with regard to counseling/psychotherapy, psychodiagnostic assessment, suicide assessment/crisis intervention, special education policies and procedures, how to write IEPs, BIPs, and psychological reports, etc.

 Extracurricular Activities: Interns have the opportunity to become involved in extracurricular clubs, athletics, and other activities on a voluntary basis.
 There also may be opportunities to earn additional income coaching, sponsoring a club or activity, or chaperoning an activity.